wp-plugins/highlight-focus/readme.txt

 = If my website is not accessible, does it make it accessible? = No, your site has to be accessible so it can keep his accessibility level when the plugin is added.

-= I just changes my settings and there is no modification on front, is it normal? = Yes, you have to empty your caches to see any modification of the settings.
+= I just changed my settings and there is no modification on front, is it normal? = Yes, you have to empty your caches to see any modification of the settings.

 == Screenshots ==